Sailing Practice, Sustainability, and Risk: How IYFR Engages with Real-World Constraints

 IYFR does not claim that sailing is equally accessible everywhere or to everyone.

-Maritime activity depends on geography, local infrastructure, and safety conditions.
+Maritime activity depends on geography, local infrastructure, safety conditions, and practical logistics.

 Rather than making broad promises, IYFR: